carpentries-incubator/managing-computational-projects/episodes/03-setup.md

 - "Apply computational reproducibility and project management practices"
 - "Make it easy for each contributor to participate, contribute and be recognised for their work"
 keypoints:
-- "Shared and version controlled repository with well structured and organised files are crucial for starting a project"
+- "Shared repository with well structured and organised files are crucial for starting a project"
 - "Documentation is as important as data and code to understand the different aspects of the project and communicate about the research."
 - "Licencing and open science practices allow proper use and reuse of all research objects, hence should be applied in computational research from the start."
 ---